 Any tattoo can be covered up providing you’re realistic about what can be achieved.
 Cover tattoos need to be larger in size than the original artwork, and they often require plenty of heavily pigmented ink to conceal the previous design.

-The beauty of incorporating laser tattoo removal into your cover-up journey is that you can lighten the old ink as much as you choose, or even fade it completely, before starting afresh.
+The beauty of incorporating laser tattoo removal into your cover-up journey is that you can lighten the old ink as much as you choose, or even fade the tattoo completely, before starting afresh.
 We’ve spent the last decade making our unique technology the world’s best, and will work with you to evaluate the best course of treatment tailored to your skin, tattoo and desired result.
-The LightSense laser system is gentle on skin, so scarring isn’t an issue and there’s no need for downtime between treatments either.
+The LightSense® laser system is gentle on skin, so scarring isn’t an issue and there’s no need for downtime between treatments either.
 Just follow our straightforward aftercare advice and your skin will return to normal soon after your session.

-How much do cover-ups cost?
+How much do good tattoo cover-ups cost?

-It depends on the individual characteristics of your original tattoo, the nature of the design you want to replace it with, and how many laser sessions it’ll take to get you there.
+It depends on the individual characteristics of your tattoo, the nature of the design you want to replace it with, and how many laser sessions it’ll take to get you there.
 At NAAMA, we offer several different ways to buy, from single sessions to cost-effective bundles to monthly memberships.
 You can view our pricing here.

 You’ll also need to factor in the cost of your new ink, which will vary depending on the size of the piece, the design and the artist’s rate.
 Some artists charge by the hour while others choose to offer a daily rate.
-We partner with leading tattoo artists who welcome the opportunity to cover-up tattoos and we’re happy to make recommendations for your next piece.
+We partner with leading tattoo artists who welcome the opportunity to cover-up unwanted tattoos and we’re happy to make recommendations for your next piece.

 Are cover up tattoos more painful?

 Cover tattoos can be slightly more painful but not always.
-Tattooing over scarred, damaged skin will be infinitely more painful than healed, healthy skin.
+Tattooing over scarred, damaged skin will be considerably more painful than healed, healthy skin.
 Plus, feelings of pain vary from person to person.
 When it comes to the laser removal process, NAAMA is widely regarded as the least painful option available.
 This is because our lasers are low-energy and therefore kinder to skin.